Let’s face it: pretending to be someone you’re not is one of the most disturbing experiences in the world.

 To be true to yourself, you need to reconnect with your heart.

 If you believe in the chakra energy system, you might like to explore heart chakra healing.

 Otherwise, try some form of catharsis to cut through the wall of emotional numbness.
-Try screaming, shouting, crying, laughing, or anything that actively works with your body (one great technique is called dynamic meditation).
+Try screaming, shouting, crying, laughing, or anything that actively works with your body.

 When your emotions start to come out, be gentle with yourself.
 Allow yourself to feel uncomfortable or embarrassed at first, realizing that emotional expression is healthy and vital to your well-being.